Back off badgers

-The pilot badger culls began in Somerset and Gloucestershire in August 2013 as part of government measures to try and control the spread of bovine TB - they ended in failure.
-They pilot culls failed to meet their ‘targets’ and there have been an embarrassing and costly catalogue of errors from start to finish.
-Despite this, the culls could soon roll out across the country.
+The pilot badger culls began in Somerset and Gloucestershire in August 2013 as part of government measures to try and control the spread of bovine TB (bTB).
+A third cull area, in Dorset, was licensed in 2015.
+However, half the culls failed to meet their so-called ‘targets’ of numbers of badgers culled and no information has been provided on the incidence of TB in cattle in the pilot culls areas.

-Scientific consensus does not support a cull of badgers.
-More than 30 of the top animal disease experts describe the cull as a 'costly distraction' that risks making the problem of tuberculosis in cattle worse and that will cost far more than it saves.
+More than 30 eminent scientists have described the cull as a 'costly distraction' that actually risks making the problem of tuberculosis in cattle worse, and that will cost far more than it saves.